Childcare - a follow up inquiry

 Other work

-This inquiry is in follow-up to the inquiry into childcare and parental employment.
+This inquiry was a follow-up to the inquiry into childcare and parental employment.
 The issue of childcare was also raised during the Committee’s work on the Welsh Government’s Draft Child Poverty Strategy.
 To read the report visit the inquiry homepage.

 Business type: Committee Inquiry